-The only requirement for membership is a desire to stop using marijuana.
+The only requirement is a desire to stop using marijuana.
 There are no dues or fees for membership.
-We are self-supporting through our own contributions.
+MA is fully self-supporting through members' contributions.
 MA is not affiliated with any religious or secular institution or organization and has no opinion on any outside controversies or causes.

-Our primary purpose is to stay free of marijuana and to help the marijuana addict who still suffers achieve the same freedom.
-We can do this by practicing our suggested Twelve Steps of recovery and by being guided as a group by our Twelve Traditions.
+Our primary purpose is to stay free of marijuana and to help the addict who still suffers achieve the same freedom.
+This is done by practicing the suggested Twelve Steps of recovery and by being guided by the Twelve Traditions.